lsst-uk/lsst-ir-fusion/readme.md

 ## Basic procedure

+To start running the pipeline we recommend you begin with the small area test described in [./dmu4/dmu4_Example](./dmu4/dmu4_Example).
 After installation of the LSST stack and obs_vista (instructions with the obs_vista package) and cloning this repository you need to do the following for a standard run:

 ### 1. Put raw data in DMU0